KlastAI/Klast/README.md

 ## Self-Host

-Begin with Docker to deploy your own feature-rich, unrestricted version of Pollens.
+Begin with Docker to deploy your own feature-rich, unrestricted version of Klast.
 Our team is diligently updating to the latest version.
-For more information on how to self-host Pollens, please refer to our [documentation](https://pollens.tech/).
+For more information on how to self-host Klast, please refer to our [documentation](https://klast.ai/).

 ## Hiring

-Some amazing companies, including Pollens, are looking for developers!
-Are you interested in joining Pollens or its partners?
+Some amazing companies, including Klast, are looking for developers!
+Are you interested in joining Klast or its partners?
 Check out our Discord channel for some of the latest jobs available.

 ## Email

-For questions and suggestions, please use this email [contact@pollens.tech]
+For questions and suggestions, please use this email [contact@klast.ai]

 ## Building

 ### Codespaces

 From the GitHub repo main page, click the green "Code" button and select "Create codespace on master".
 This will open a new Codespace with the (supposedly auto-forked
-Pollens repo cloned, built, and ready to go.
+Klast repo cloned, built, and ready to go.

 ### Local

-See [BUILDING.md] for instructions on how to build Pollens from source code.
+See [BUILDING.md] for instructions on how to build Klast from source code.

 ## Contributing